axelvanherle/P2P-TCP-chatclient-NP/README.md

 4) Qt Creator should automatically detect the build settings for your project.
 If it doesn't, you can set them manually by clicking on "configure project" on the left-hand side of the window.

 5) To build and run the project, press ctrl + r.
 This assumes this project is the primary QT project.

+<hr></hr>

+I also made a [blogpost]( https://axelvanherle.github.io/post/21-02-23_p2ptcpchatclient/ ) about this project, check it out if you want to learn more.